ivorycirrus/dl4vanillajs/README.md

-# Deep Learning for Vanilla JS
+# Deep Learning Library using VanillaJS

-**dl4vanillajs** is a deeplearning implementation written in Vanilla JS.
+**dl4vanillajs** is a deeplearning implementation written in VanillaJS.

 [Vanilla JS](http://vanilla-js.com/) is the alias of pure JavaScript.
 It does not depends on any frameworks or libraries. <br/>
 There are a web browser which supports Javascript/ECMA-Script, all of running and developing environment is prepared.